bartlettroscoe/TrilinosWiki/GitHub-Notifications.md

 If you suspect that your account is throttled:
 1. Go to https://github.com/notifications (or https://github.com/notifications/participating) and check if there are notification listed that are not in your email.
 2. If you are missing some notifications, go to [https://github.com/contact](https://github.com/contact) and submit a request to have your account unflagged.
+In your message, give a pointer to a notification that is visible on GitHub.com but is was not sent to your email address.